-Frankfurter Hof reopened in 1991 and has since become the main cultural hotspot of the city.
+The Frankfurter Hof reopened in 1991 and has since become the main cultural hotspot of the city.
 Star performances by artists from near and far have turned the venue into a cultural centre of excellence, attracting audiences from all over Germany and abroad.
-The programme of Frankfurter Hof comprises an eclectic mix of genres from classical concerts to plays, exhibitions and popular culture events.
+The Frankfurter Hof programme comprises an eclectic mix of genres from classical concerts to plays, exhibitions, and popular culture events.

-Every year, lovers of classical music look forward to the Mainz Meisterkonzerte programme of classical music performed by top-class artists.
+Every year, lovers of classical music look forward to the Mainz Meisterkonzerte classical music programme performed by top-class artists.

-At Rheingoldhalle, internationally renowned soloists such as Julia Fischer (violin) Albrecht Mayer (oboe) or Lynn Harrell (cello) delight the audience with masterpieces of classical music.
+At Rheingoldhalle, internationally renowned soloists such as Julia Fischer (violin), Albrecht Mayer (oboe), or Lynn Harrell (cello) delight the audience with classical music masterpieces.
 "Made in America" and "Gala Concert in Venice" are just two of the best known productions.
 The organisers however also always include contemporary compositions, for instance by Thomas Ades.
 Other highlights are selected pieces of Baroque music.